mc-imperial/gpuverify/Documentation/installation.rst

 -----------------

-`Docker <https://www.docker.com/>`_ is a technology for packaging entire applications into containers to provide light-weight (compared to VMs) portable containers.
+`Docker <https://www.docker.com/>`_ is a technology for packaging entire applications into containers to provide a light-weight (compared to VMs) and portable way to run applications in an isolated and reproducable environment.

-We provide two different images (the difference is each one uses a different SMT solver) for building GPUVerify containers
+We provide two different images (the difference is each one uses a different SMT solver) for building GPUVerify containers.

 Installing Docker
 ^^^^^^^^^^^^^^^^^